April 27, 2022

 Further tests known as assays are required to confirm a diagnosis.
 An assay is a test that can measure the activity of certain substances in the blood.
 In affected individuals a factor XI assay will demonstrate reduced activity of factor XI.
-As this test does not predict for bleeding risk additional tests of whole blood clotting are being developed which may be more useful (thrombin generation tests) as they reflect the whole clotting process whereas the aPTT and factor XI levels only reflect the start of clotting.
+As this test does not predict for bleeding risk additional tests of whole blood clotting have been developed which may be more useful (thrombin generation tests) as they reflect the whole clotting process whereas the aPTT and factor XI levels only reflect the start of clotting.
+However, this test is not widely available.
+Other factors have been shown to be relevant.

 The treatment of factor XI deficiency is not always straightforward, the bleeding tendency is unpredictable and does not correlate with residual enzyme activity as detected by aPTT-based measurements, and the various treatment options have side effects.